Guntra Aistara

 Guntra has recently contributed chapters to several other edited volumes: Moveable Gardens: Itineraries and Sanctuaries of Memory (edited by Nazarea and Gagnon, University of Arizona Press, 2021) ; Food Values in Europe (edited by Siniscalchi and Harper, Bloomsbury 2019) Agrobiodiversity: Integrating Knowledge for a Sustainable Future (edited by Zimmerer and de Hahn, MIT Press, 2019); and Food Culture and Politics in the Baltic States (edited by Mincyte and Plath, Routledge 2017).
 Further information on publications here.

 Since 2021 Guntra is working on a project on Relational Baltic Sea Foodscapes and Seascapes on the Western coast of Latvia.
 This project seeks to investigate how coastal residents’ knowledge, fishing and food production practices, social and ecological relations, and sense of place have been transformed over the last century in the context of profound changes in political regimes, fisheries management structures, and climactic and ecological change.
 It explores how fisher and farmer abilities to use their skills to produce and procure foods have been contingent upon socio-ecological, political, and cultural factors such as interactions with seals and other species, climate change, and their own social status (gender, class, and other elements of power dynamics).
-The project is supported by the Faculty Research Support Scheme and the Latvian Foundation, run in collaboration with the Riga Stradiņš University Anthropology department, the Oral History project of the University of Latvia Philosophy and Sociology department, the Interdisciplinary Art Center SERDE.
+The project is supported by the Faculty Research Support Scheme and the Latvian Foundation, run in collaboration with the Riga Stradiņš University Social Science Research Center, the Oral History project of the University of Latvia Philosophy and Sociology department, the National History Museum, and the Interdisciplinary Art Center SERDE.

 Guntra Aistara is Associate Professor in the Department of Environmental Sciences and Policy.
 She holds a PhD from the University of Michigan's School of Natural Resources and Environment.
 She is co-founder of the Environmental and Social Justice Action Research Group, and a core member of the Environmental Arts and Humanities Initiative